-To get started with your packing, you will need boxes and packing materials — newsprint, bubble wrap, tissue paper, packing tape, a marker, and scissors.
-Then, consider designating an empty room as a workplace for packing all of your items.
+To get started with your packing, you will need boxes and packing supplies — newsprint, bubble wrap, packing peanuts, tissue paper, packing tape, a marker, and scissors.
+Then, consider designating an empty room as a workplace for packing all of your items and moving supplies.
 It is a good idea to use a large table, covered with a blanket or sheet, so that you can have a good work surface for packing your items.
 It may be helpful to have a second table nearby for soon-to-be-packed items as well.

 We have a useful section in our FAQ about how to pack, if you need help.
 If you’re looking to purchase packing materials, Stevens Worldwide Van Lines has a great form for buying materials or we have a packing price list so you can get an idea of what My Guys Moving charges for packing materials.

-We have a packing price list so you can get an idea of what My Guys Moving charges for packing materials.
+We have a price list of packing materials for moving so you can get an idea of what My Guys Moving charges for packing materials.